 There are a number of activities designed specifically for expectant mums, like pregnancy yoga.
 But if you love to run, swim or go to the gym, you should be able to continue your usual routine with a few modifications.
 Remember, some days you may feel more energetic than others, so always take things at your own pace.

-- Running or brisk walking is free and can be done anywhere, anytime.
+Running or brisk walking is free and can be done anywhere, anytime.
 Even a gentle jog or a walk with the dog can raise your heart rate enough to be beneficial.
-Mel, our pregnancy running coach, talks us through the benefits and gives tips on running while pregnant.
+Mel, our pregnancy running coach, talks us through the benefits and gives tips for running during pregnancy.

-- Swimming while pregnant is relaxing for the mind and low impact on the body.
-Most swimming strokes are safe1, including backstroke – although you may want to avoid breaststroke if you have symphysis pubis dysfunction (SPD)2.
-Some local councils offer free or discounted sessions for expectant mums.
-For example, if you live in Bristol you can swim for free when pregnant.
-Meet our pregnancy swimming coach, Ali, and watch videos on how to get started or maintain a swimming routine when pregnant.
+Swimming during pregnancy is relaxing for the mind and low impact on the body.
+Most swimming strokes are safe2, including backstroke – although you may want to avoid breaststroke if you have symphysis pubis dysfunction (SPD)3.
+Some local councils even offer free or discounted sessions for expectant mums.
+Meet our pregnancy swimming coach, Ali, and watch our videos to learn how to get started or maintain a swimming routine when pregnant.

-- Strength training, using moderate rather than heavy weights, is normally safe to continue with if weights are part of your usual exercise routine.
+Strength training exercises, using moderate rather than heavy weights, is normally safe to continue with if weights are part of your usual exercise routine.
 But you may need to make a few modifications.
-Our strength training coach, Pip, talks you through the benefits and demonstrates simple routines that you can do anywhere.
+Our strength training coach, Pip, talks you through the benefits and simple routines that you can do anywhere.

-- Yoga and pregnancy yoga are great for helping you wind down, connect with your baby and retain strength and flexibility.
-With the help of Clare, our yoga instructor, we’ve created videos of yoga routines that can be done at home.
+Pregnancy yoga is great for helping you wind down, connect with your baby and retain strength and flexibility.
+With the help of Clare, our yoga instructor, we’ve created a series of videos demonstrating yoga routines you can follow at home.

-- Let your doctor or midwife know of your intention to exercise during pregnancy.
+- Before you start, let your doctor or midwife know of your intention to exercise during pregnancy.